Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

   [comment]: <> (Is that right?)

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Destination gross*
-  Activate the toggle to map the gross price of the source attribute.
-Deactivate the toggle to map the net price.
+  Enable the toggle to map the gross price of the source attribute.
+Disable the toggle to map the net price.